-Why Monster Slime?
+Why Make Monster Slime?

 A few years ago I decided to do an alternate activity on the day before Halloween.
 The students tend to be a little extra on this day, as they anticipate the costume parade, classroom party and candy!!
 And since slime has been all the rage over the last few years and most kids love it, Monster Slime was created!
-I love to have students write recipes and how-to writing, so how perfect is it to write about making monster slime?!
+I love to have students write recipes and how-to writing, so how perfect is it to write about making this slime?!
 Use this activity as you see fit.

 Supplies for Making Monster Slime – Easy Version

 - Elmer’s Magical Liquid (This is the KEY to making simple slime!!)